takafumi-shiraogawa/Hornussen/docs/code.md

 # Usage

 Code structure of Fleche is described.
-This document has been updated.
+This document is being updated.

 <br/>